 Introduction to signals and linear systems with examples from biology and medicine.
 Linear systems and mathematical models of systems, including differential equations, convolution, Laplace transforms, Fourier series and transforms, and discrete representations.
 Class examples and coursework apply general techniques to problems in biological signal analysis, including circuits, enzyme kinematics, and physiological system analysis.
 Use of Matlab and Simulink software to understand more complex systems.
 Prerequisite: CS 101, PHYS 212, and credit or concurrent registration in MATH 285.

 Molecular and cellular biology focusing on instrumentation and measurement techniques: gene expression, translation, and regulation; cellular energetics and enzyme kinetics; membrane transport and cell signaling; cytoskeleton and the cell cycle; cell biology fundamentals emphasizing modern imaging and measurement systems to quantify cellular function.
 Credit is not given for both BIOE 206 and MCB 252.
 Prerequisite: MCB 150.

 Using analytical and computational tools from linear algebra, students will Solve large systems of linear equations, systems of linear ODEs, and linear PDEs; Analyze large, multivariable datasets to quantify relationships between variables; Decompose complex datasets into simpler representations; Introduce and solve common problems in classification, image processing, and machine learning; Develop a geometric understanding of high-dimensional spaces.
 Prerequisite: CS 101 and MATH 231.
 For Bioengineering majors only.

 Special project or reading activity.
 May be repeated in the same or separate terms to a maximum of 12 hours.
 Prerequisite: Approved written application to department as specified by department or instructor.

 Subject offerings of new and developing areas of knowledge in bioengineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 May be repeated to a maximum of 8 hours, if topics vary.

 Description, quantification, and modeling of human physiological systems, based on systems fundamentals.
 Components, relationships, and homeostatic controls of neural, musculoskeletal, respiratory, cardiovascular, endocrine, digestion, and renal-filtration systems.
 Application of mathematical modeling and MATLAB simulation to further understanding of the systems and relate physiological consequences to changes in environment or component function.
-Prerequisite: CS 101, BIOE 205, MATH 285, and MCB 252 or BIOE 206.
+Prerequisite: BIOE 205 and one of MCB 252 or BIOE 206.